ProteinsWebTeam/interpro-docs/docs/browse.rst

 On the right hand side, the **Add your annotation** button allows the user to suggest updates to the InterPro annotation and the page member databases contributing signatures to the entry are shown in a box.
 Below, the **Contributing Member Database Entry** or entries integrated into the InterPro entry are listed with links to the corresponding :ref:`member database pages <memberdb_page>`.
-At the bottom of this column, if any experimentally solved structure is available, a **Representative structure** shows a small static 3D representation, the corresponding PDB ID and name and a link to the
-:ref:`structure entry page <structure_page>`.
+At the bottom of this column, if any experimentally solved structure is available, a **Representative structure** shows a small static 3D representation, the corresponding PDB ID and name, and a link to the :ref:`structure entry page <structure_page>`.

 :ref:`Overlapping homologous superfamilies <overlapping>` and/or :ref:`Relationships to other entries <relationship>` are indicated where available.